Simon Davey: Managerial career

 2006–07 season.
 He later signed a four-year contract in December 2007 after an impressive start to the following season.
 Two months later, he led the club to a shock FA Cup win at Liverpool and 3 weeks after that, led them to victory over Chelsea to take the club into the FA Cup semi-finals at Wembley Stadium for the first time in 96 years, before losing to Cardiff City.
 Davey successfully kept Barnsley in the Championship for 3 consecutive seasons.
 On Saturday 29 August 2009, Davey's contract was terminated by mutual consent.

 On 1 April 2010, Davey was appointed manager of League Two club Darlington, following the dismissal of Steve Staunton.

 On 16 June 2010, Darlington chairman Raj Singh issued a statement on the club website informing fans that Davey had quit the club for personal reasons, despite being widely tipped to take over as Hereford United manager.
 Hereford United confirmed the appointment of Davey as the club's new manager on a two-year deal on 22 June 2010.

 Coaching Youth in the United States

 In May 2012, Davey began to coach youth kids for a club called Southern Soccer Academy.
-The club is a Chelsea Affiliate and has teams in every age in both boys and girls, including an U-23 team.
+The club is a Brentford FC Affiliate and has teams in every age in both boys and girls, including a Men's and Women's pre-professional team.